This site requires a more recent version of Adobe Flash Player to function properly.

 According to Edmunds.com CEO, Jeremy Anwyl, Mercury is a brand that has lost its meaning in the American automotive marketplace and isn't worth trying to change.

-Over the last few years, while Ford saw its market share in the U.S. rising to 16%, Mercury has been restricted to just 0.8% of the U.S. market.
+Over the last few years, while Ford saw its market share in the U.S. rising to 16%, Mercury remained restricted to just 0.8% of the U.S. market.

 'One Ford' vision to keep costs under check